ROCm/rocm-examples/Libraries/rocFFT/callback/README.md

 ## Description

 This example illustrates the use of rocFFT `callback` functionality.
 It shows how to use load callback, a user-defined callback function that is run to load input from global memory at the start of the transform, with rocFFT.
+Additionally, it shows how to make use of rocFFT's result scaling functionality.

 ### Application flow